|Armenia, CIA World Factbook|

 The fighting continued off and on till Nov 1920 with a big incursion by the Armenians into the region.

-It's hard to know when the war exactly started as it followed a period of escalations but by late winter of 1992 there was full scale fighting, the Armenian Republic joining with Russian equipment.
+It's hard to know when the war exactly started as it followed a period of escalations but by late winter of 1992 there was full scale fighting, the Armenian Republic joining (again) with Russian equipment.
 By the 1994 cease fire the Armenians were in full control of most of the enclave (now an autonomous republic, but with troops from the Armenia Republic) and another 9% of Azerbaijan's territory between the enclave and the Armenian border.
-Shusha, the previous capital, which had been cleansed of Armenians became an Azeri stronghold and was (for a time) almost destroyed with the Azeri population fleeing.

 Both sides claim atrocities.